Driving the high-altitude road to Abra de Vacas Heladas in the Andes

-Abra de Vacas Heladas is a high mountain pass at an elevation of 5.064m (16,614ft) above sea level, located in San Juan, Argentina.
-It’s one of the highest roads in the country.
+Abra de Vacas Heladas is a high mountain pass reaching an elevation of 5,064m (16,614ft) above sea level, located in the San Juan province of Argentina.
+It is a critical logistical point in the Andes and stands as one of the highest roads in Argentina.

 Abra de Vacas Heladas